Logiqx/memory-docs/systems/Phonetic Number Systems.md

 ### Additional Notes

-The systems described above only use consenant sounds that appear in the traditional Major System.
+The systems described above only use consonant sounds that appear in the traditional Major System.
 It is therefore possible to use tools such as [Numzi](http://numzi.com/) for inspiration but you must search for mnemonics using the traditional Major System.

-Only 5 vowels and 4 consenants are absent from the hexadecimal system:
+Only 5 vowels and 4 consonants are absent from the hexadecimal system:

 * A, E, I, O, U are not used in the Major System but they are still used on the Rubik's Cube
 * H can be slightly tricky and is sometimes replaced by "ng" on the Rubik's Cube